-Direct air capture (DAC) technologies are capturing carbon dioxide from the atmosphere and storing it permanently.
-Development of direct air capture technology remains slow and expensive; however, it could become an instrumental method of reducing CO2 levels once the most significant emissions cuts have been achieved.
-The aim of the Foundation is to promote research into the newest methods and explore their role in ecological reconstruction – without the knock-on effect of stagnation of emissions cuts.
+Development of Direct Air Capture (DAC) technology remains slow and expensive; however, it could become instrumental in reducing CO2 levels once the most significant cuts have been achieved.
+Our aim is to promote research into the newest methods – without the knock-on effect of stagnation of emissions cuts.

 The concentration of carbon dioxide levels is currently on track to be higher than that needed to stay below the global temperature increase threshold of 1.5–2º C. Even with faster emission cuts, CO2 levels may become so high that warming will not remain within safe limits.